-16 The Exchange notes that it cannot currently convert shared CPU cores into Dedicated Cores.
+$^{^{26}}$ The Exchange notes that it cannot currently convert shared CPU cores into Dedicated Cores.

-17The Exchange does not expect any Users that take Dedicated Cores to be at or near the maximum limits and the average number of Dedicated Cores used for the Exchange is 17.
+27 As of the beginning of May, the Exchange does not have any Users that take Dedicated Cores at or near the maximum limits and the average number of Dedicated Cores used for the Exchange is 12.